 When Amy came to see me, I gave her hope.
 But she was confused.
 Her symptoms sounded like both menopause and adrenal fatigue – how could she know which supplements would be most helpful, and what other changes she could make to start feeling better?
 I asked her which symptom was impacting her the most.
 Without hesitation, she chose fatigue.
 “I think I could handle everything else if only I could get some sleep!” she said.

 Is your situation like Amy’s?
 Do you have symptoms that pop up in many different lists?
 Are you struggling to figure out if your issue is hormonal, adrenal or even something else?
 If so, I can help.

 Hormonal imbalance caused by menopause and adrenal dysfunction can present with overlapping symptoms, making it really tough to determine which is behind the symptoms you’re desperately trying to relieve.
-Let’s start by taking a look at a chart comparing the two.
-Do you find that one group of symptoms is more present than the other?
+Let’s start by comparing the symptoms of each and then we’ll delve deeper into the adrenal fatigue menopause connection.

 |Common symptoms of adrenal imbalance||Common symptoms of menopause|